“Videobutler radiates experience, which gives us great trust”

 The need for webcasts at Canon Europe

 Remco Geradts is Service Delivery Manager at Canon Europe and is responsible for all productivity services such as laptops, telephones and video conferencing.
 “Until recently, we had limited experience with webcasts within Canon Europe.
-A year ago we

-successfully implemented Skype for Business (SfB).
+A little while ago we successfully implemented Skype for Business (SfB).
 The possibility to have virtual meetings with multiple users was received with great enthusiasm by our employees.”